 Archivist

-Once you have a deep understanding of history, you can become a successful archivist too.
-Archivists analyze potentially meaningful documents to decide if they have historical value.
+With a deep understanding of history, you could become a successful archivist with many options for organizations to work for.
+Archivists analyze potentially meaningful documents to decide if they have historical value and how they need to be cataloged.
 They organize and store the pieces they choose and write descriptions of what the documents contain.
 These archives serve other historians and researchers who rely on these preserved papers.

 Teacher